britzl/defold-orthographic/README.md

 1. Add `camera.go` to your game.
 2. Open `game.project` and make sure to reference `orthographic/render/orthographic.render` in the `Render` field in the `Bootstrap` section.

-Next step is to read read the section on "Camera Configuration" to learn how to change the behavior of the camera.
+Next step is to read the section on "Camera Configuration" to learn how to change the behavior of the camera.

 ## Camera Configuration
 Select the script component attached to the `camera.go` to modify the properties.
 The camera has the following configurable properties: